Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

     * About Newlib and Newlib nano difference, please check https://github.com/riscv-collab/riscv-newlib/blob/riscv-newlib-3.2.0/newlib/README
-    * About Nuclei C runtime library, it didn't provided all the features that newlib can do, it is highly optimized for deeply embedded scenery
+    * About Nuclei C runtime library, it provided basic libgcc, c library and math library feature, but it didn't provided all the features that newlib can do, it is highly optimized for deeply embedded scenery, user no need to link with ``-lm`` when using libncrt library when math library is needed.
     * Nuclei C runtime library is only available in Nuclei GNU Toolchain released after Nov 2021, about how to use this library, please follow doc located in ``gcc\share\pdf``, changes need to be done in startup code, linker script, stub code, and compiler options, you can check commit